Princess Patricia of Connaught: Later life

-Despite relinquishing her royal title, Lady Patricia remained a member of the British Royal Family, remained in the line of succession, and attended all major royal events, including weddings, funerals, and the coronation of King George VI and Queen Elizabeth and of Queen Elizabeth II in 1937 and 1953, respectively.
+Despite relinquishing her royal title, Lady Patricia remained a member of the British royal family, remained in the line of succession, and attended all major royal events, including weddings, funerals, and the coronation of King George VI and Queen Elizabeth and of Queen Elizabeth II in 1937 and 1953, respectively.
 She rode in the carriage processions with other members of the Royal Family at the funerals of George V in 1936 and of King George VI.
 At the coronations, she proceeded in state from Buckingham Palace with other members of the Royal Family and took part in the procession of princes and princesses of the blood royal, attended by a train-bearer and an officer to carry her coronet.
 She also attended royal garden parties and participated in state visits, her attendance being recorded in the Court Circular together with other members of the Royal Family.
+In her later years she occupied a grace-and-favour residence at Apartment 8, Kensington Palace, though this was part of the Palace which was severely damaged by fire in October 1940 during the Blitz.

 Lady Patricia was an accomplished artist specializing in watercolours.
 She was made an honorary member of the Royal Institute of Painters in Water Colours.
 Much of her work was inspired by her travel in tropical countries.
 Her style was influenced by Gauguin and Van Gogh, because she had studied under Archibald Standish Hartrick who had known the artists.

 Death

 Lady Patricia died at Ribsden Holt, Windlesham, Surrey, on 12 January 1974, eight weeks before her 88th birthday and fifteen months after her husband.
 Probate of her estate was granted in London on 17 April 1974 and it was valued at £917,199 (equivalent to £7 million in 2022).

-Lady Patricia and Admiral Alexander Ramsay are buried at the Royal Burial Ground, Frogmore, directly behind the Royal Mausoleum of her grandparents Queen Victoria and Prince Albert, in Windsor Great Park.
+Lady Patricia and Admiral Alexander Ramsay are buried at the Royal Burial Ground, Frogmore.